s2n-cnit/NFVCL_5Tonic_interface/README.md

 ## Workflow
-It is possible to execute three operations using the NTI: "check slice", "add slice" and "del slice".
+It is possible to execute three operations using the NTI:
+"check slice", "add slice" and "del slice".

-The first operation is just to check if a specific slice (using a name as search key) yet exist in the system.
+The first operation is just to check if a specific slice (using name as search key) yet exist in the system.
 Then using the "add slice" request, a slice can be instantiated.
 The 5 Tonic 5G core accepts the following parameters for every slice:
 - coverage area (indoor or outdoor)